 GeneCards Summary for OR12D2 Gene

-OR12D2 (Olfactory Receptor Family 12 Subfamily D Member 2 (Gene/Pseudogene)) is a Protein Coding gene.
-Among its related pathways are Olfactory transduction and Signaling by GPCR.
+OR12D2 (Olfactory Receptor Family 12 Subfamily D Member 2) is a Protein Coding gene.
+Diseases associated with OR12D2 include Deafness, Autosomal Dominant 13.
+Among its related pathways are Signaling by GPCR and Olfactory transduction.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and transmembrane signaling receptor activity.
 An important paralog of this gene is OR12D3.

 UniProtKB/Swiss-Prot Summary for OR12D2 Gene